input-output-hk/perf-ops/README.md

 $ nix-build -A images.$IMAGE_NAME.qemuFull
 ```

 * Doing this will create a result file which when run will launch a qemu instance with a console interface through the current shell.
-If needed, the qemu parameters can be customized from the `nix/packages.nix` file (search qemu-full).
+If needed, the qemu parameters can be customized from the `nix/packages.nix` file (search `qemu-full`).

 ## Creating a deployment configuration

-* Now that a load client and load client image have been create and declared, a deployment configuration can be made
+* Now that a load client and load client image have been created and declared, a deployment configuration can be made
-* Deployment configurations are declared in `deploy-config.nix` where each attribute set in this file is it's own deployment
+* Deployment configurations are declared in `deploy-config.nix` where each attribute set in this file is its own deployment
-* Multiple deployments can be defined so as to easily customize load; for instance, one deployment could use an image with pre-synchronized chain clients which simulate steady-state load while another deployment could use clients requiring full chain sync simulating new network growth.
-Each deployment can independently specify server type, regions, region-deployment count and security groups
+* Multiple deployments can be defined so as to easily customize load
+* For instance, one deployment could use an image with pre-synchronized chain clients which simulate steady-state load while another deployment could use clients requiring full chain sync simulating new network growth
+* Each deployment can independently specify server type, regions, region-deployment count and security groups
 * An example deployment config follows where two deployments would be used in tandem to simulate a pre-existing network of steady-state client load plus new network growth client load:

 ```